 - implementing the recommendations of the Chief Scientist and Engineer report, Advice on the protection of the Campbelltown koala population

-- aligning planning outcomes with infrastructure.
+- alignment of planning outcomes with infrastructure.

-Any assurance to proceed with a rezoning application is not an approval and does not change the usual rezoning assessment process.
+Note: Any assurance to proceed with a rezoning application is not an approval and does not change the usual rezoning assessment process.